-- "Do not allow external hosts to connect to Windows File Sharing" - -> DROP ALL INBOUND PACKETS TO TCP PORT 445
+"Do not allow external hosts to connect to Windows File Sharing" -> DROP ALL INBOUND PACKETS TO TCP PORT 445 ation only Address

 What's the rule?

 What if you have a network with lots of servers but only want outsiders to be able to access a web server?